 Signs you could be borrowing more than you can afford

-Here are five visible signs that you could be struggling with debt:
+Here are five signs you could be struggling with debt:

-- You struggle to keep track of your debts.
-Not having a clear idea of what you owe and to who is often a strong sign that you’re spending more than you can afford.
+4. You are struggling to keep track of what you owe.
+If you don’t have a clear idea of what you owe or who you’ve borrowed from this could be a sign that you’re borrowing and spending more than you can afford.

 How to manage your debts

-No matter your situation, it’s never too late to take action to manage your debts.
-And remember, you’re not alone.
-There are plenty of people in your situation who could use help with their finances.
+Regardless of your situation, it’s never too late to take action to manage your debts – and remember, you’re not alone.
+Here’s how to take control of your debts and get out of it.

 Get a clear picture of your finances